m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 * if spaces do not inherit from ``gym.spaces.Dict``, missing values are matched based on the type of the value, not the name, so the first function that type matches the agent space is chosen,
-* if an *observation function* requires some parameter and it is not provided by a named argument, ``BaseExt`` will select the first (possibly nested) positional argument and pass it to the function, but if there will be no positional arguments, library will raise an exception.
+* if an *observation function* requires some parameter and it is not provided by a named argument, ``BaseExt`` will select the first (possibly nested) positional argument and pass it to the function, but if there are no positional arguments, the library will raise an exception.

 How do extensions work?